wesbos/Wes-Bos-Video-Notes/CLPU/10 - Using z to jump to frecent folders - 195976114.md

-# Using z to jump to frecent folders
+# Using z to jump to recent folders